17 Helpful Tips for a More Comfortable International Flight

 CareTouch sanitizing individually wrapped wipes

 It is also a great idea to bring a small pack with you.
-I am a huge fan of these wipes because they are individually wrapped and small.
+I really like these wipes because they are individually wrapped and small.

 You can just grab a handful and they won’t take up a lot of space or easily dry out.
 You can even throw a few extra in your emergency pack.
-They are also really reasonably priced.
+Plus as you use them your pack keeps getting lighter.

 6. Pack a few good snacks

-Every airline is different in what they offer but the offerings are typically better the farther you’re going.
+Every airline is different in what they offer and the offerings are typically better the farther you’re going.
 They understand that it is a long flight.

-Typically you get free alcoholic and non-alcoholic beverages as well as a couple of meals during the flight.
+On most long-haul flights you get free alcoholic and non-alcoholic beverages as well as a couple of meals during the flight.
+On Turkish Airlines, sometimes they will even have some snacks available in between meals though it isn’t guaranteed.

 While you’re limited on the liquids you can bring with you, there aren’t any restrictions on the food you will eat during your flight.

-That being said, make sure you are conscientious of others around you. i.e. don’t bring hard-boiled eggs or tuna salad sandwiches for your flight.
+Make sure you are conscientious of others around you. (i.e. don’t bring hard-boiled eggs or tuna salad sandwiches for your flight.)

 Bring things that don’t have a lot of smell to them, fruits, nuts, seeds, and crackers.
 A good trail mix is often a good option because the fat and protein will help keep you full longer.